Lyda Green: Political career

 Lyda Green was a member of the Alaska Senate, serving from 1995 to 2009.
 She was first elected in 1994 by defeating Democratic incumbent Jalmar M. "Jay" Kerttula, who was the longest-serving member in the history of the Alaska Legislature.
 Kerttula was long regarded as vulnerable, and was re-elected in 1984 with under 52% of the vote just as the Matanuska-Susitna Borough was starting to trend Republican.
 He was twice re-elected after that against veteran campaigners.
 Given the political atmosphere at the time, Green benefited from being a first-time candidate running against an incumbent who had been in office for over 30 years.

-She was elected the Senate President in 2007 when 6 Republicans split from their colleagues to form a ruling coalition with all 9 Democrats in the Senate.
+Green was elected the Senate President in 2007 when six Republicans split from their colleagues to form a ruling coalition with all nine Democrats in the Senate.

 Senator Green decided not to run for reelection in 2008 and was replaced by Republican Senator Linda Menard, whose husband Curtis had served in the Senate several years before Green.

 Relationship with Sarah Palin

-Green has been critical of Alaskan Governor Sarah Palin.
+Green was critical of Alaskan Governor Sarah Palin.
 When US Senator John McCain of Arizona nominated Palin to be his vice presidential running mate in the 2008 US presidential election, Green said:She's not prepared to be governor.
 How can she be prepared to be vice president or president?
 Look at what she's done to this state.
 What would she do to the nation?

 The statement was made in the context of an oil tax increase Palin supported, as well as a $500 million state subsidy to a Canadian firm for a natural gas pipeline project, even though the pipeline was not guaranteed.

 Personal life

-Lyda graduated from Brazosport High School in 1956 and received a B.B.A. degree from Sam Houston State University in 1959.
+Green graduated from Brazosport High School in 1956 and received a B.B.A. degree from Sam Houston State University in 1959.

-Lyda is married to Curtis Green, who is an agent for State Farm Insurance and was previously a district manager for State Farm in Alaska.
+Lyda Green was married to Curtis Green, who is an agent for State Farm Insurance and was previously a district manager for State Farm in Alaska.
 Curtis Green has also been a long-time political ally of Dick Randolph.
-They have two sons, Shelton and Bradley.
-Their daughter, Kristie owns an insurance agency in Kenai and is married to Tuckerman Babcock, a former official in the Wally Hickel and Mike Dunleavy administrations, and a past chairman of the Alaska Republican Party.
+They had three children; their daughter, Kristie, married Tuckerman Babcock, a state official and former chairman of the Alaska Republican Party.

+Green died at a hospital in Soldotna, Alaska, on December 19, 2023, at the age of 85.